 - How do you take care of veneers?

 What is dental veneer?

-Why would I need veneer
+Why would I need an Oral veneer?

 - Uneven spaces or a large gap between the upper front teeth: In such cases placing a veneer will help to make the teeth appear aesthetically good.

 Treatment planning: This initial step is to find out whether treatment is suitable for you.
 It requires your active participation.
 Explain to your dentist about the result you are expecting.
-During the consultation, your dentist will look at your teeth to ensure dental veneers are suitable for you and discuss the procedures and its limitations.
+During the consultation, your dentist will look at your teeth to ensure veneers are suitable for you and discuss the procedures and its limitations.
 The dentist may use the X-ray to analyze the tooth condition.